High cost of materials and rising interest rates are major drags on housing industry

-The price of the materials to build the frame of a 1,500-square-foot house used to cost less than $1,000.
+FORT SMITH -- The price of the material to build the frame of a 1,500-square-foot house used to cost less than $1,000.

 Over the past two years, that price skyrocketed as high as $36,000, said Alan Risley, the construction supervisor at the nonprofit Crawford-Sebastian Community Development Council in Fort Smith.